Get the Picture (game show): Physical activities (Season 1 only)

-Mega Memory (Bonus Round)
+Mega Memory

 The winning team faced a nine-square board that hid nine pictures, all in relation to a theme revealed before the round.
 The pictures were shown to the players for ten seconds, with the object being to remember where they were placed.
 A nine-numbered keypad was used by the players, with each picture hidden behind a corresponding number.
 For 45 seconds O'Malley would read clues one at a time and the team would hit the number on the keypad that they thought would reveal the correct picture.
 A team was encouraged to take turns, but this rule was not enforced.

 For each correct answer up to six, the team split $200.
 The seventh and eighth matches won merchandise prizes, and if a team matched all nine pictures before time ran out they won a grand prize.

-Season Two changes
+Season 2 alterations

 In season two, the rules were changed to the following: